skydrige/InferenceAPI/README.md

 ## Technologies Used
 - **Python Django**: Web framework for building the application.
-- **ASGI**: Asynchronous Server Gateway Interface for handling asynchronous requests.
+- **ASGI Daphne**: Asynchronous Server Gateway Interface for handling asynchronous requests.
 - **Gemma 2b-it Model**: A 2 billion parameter model by Google for natural language processing.
 - **PyTorch**: Deep learning framework used with CUDA for model inference.
 - **Docker**: Containerization platform for easy deployment.